RahmanKhorramfar91/DASETH/README.md

   <img src="all-connections.png" width="400" title=" Topology of power and NG infrastructure in New England.
 The topology includes the existing infrastructure and the possible future developments">
 </p>

 ***Fig. 2: Topology of power and NG infrastructure in New England.
-The topology includes the existing infrastructure and possible future developments.***
+The topology includes the existing infrastructure and possible future developments.*** ([Image Source](https://arxiv.org/abs/2308.16814))